-“I think of God’s distances, I read the letter of the apostles Peter and Paul…Now I see in you a great man in suffering.
+“I think of God’s distances; I read the letters of the apostles Peter and Paul…Now I see in you a great man in suffering.
 And for myself, if I have to raise up our children for eight years on my own, what a difficult duty, yet a beautiful one.
 Our Lord did not disappoint anyone.
 He shall stay with us.”

-This story, shared by author Viola Fronkova, is one of many in her book The Church Under Oppression
+Their story, shared by author Viola Fronkova, is one of many in her book The Church Under Oppression

 Fronkova later worked for Rev. Uhorskai as his secretary.
 Because of her close relationship with him, his heirs approved Fronkova’s finishing the book after he passed away.

 “Since 2003, the files of the State secret police of former Czechoslovakia have been opened for public viewing.
 This meant that I could read many thousands of pages of interrogations from court proceedings and so on.
 I also put a lot of effort into seeking the families of persecuted pastors to get more firsthand information from children and (by now, only a few) widows—what it was like to live in reliance on the Lord and His mercy when their dads, their husbands, were persecuted and prisoners,” she explained.

 Now, in this time where the Lutheran church in Slovakia is still recovering from the Soviet era, Fronkova says The Church Under Oppression

 volumes offer proof of God’s people keeping the faith in times of tribulation and is a great source of comfort and encouragement.
 Volume Two is expected later this year.by Anna Bagnall